CHump7/data/README.md

 ## tells Godot to call the node once
 # queue_free
 ## To delete a node and its children, you can call the queue_free() function
+# Refactoring
+## Reworking a scene or a script to allow adding new features is a common task in programming and game development.
+We call this refactoring.